CHiPs44/pascalscript/README.md

 - The AST is not optimized, it is interpreted as-is
 - Many features of previous design were kept, hence the `ps_value` / `ps_ast_value` existence

+This may lead to other steps:

+- emitting "P-Code" from the AST for a stack-based virtual machine
+- then interpreting this P-Code like Pascal P4

 ### Implementation of AST nodes

 As C has no classes, the AST nodes are implemented as structs with common fields at the beginning.